 Please note: a valid lift ticket or pass is required to ride any of the Bike Park trails, including Altitude and Big Rock Ride.
 The valley and Morrisey network is open for anyone to use free of charge.

 MT.
 MORRISEY/VALLEY PEDAL-ACCESS

-New for 2022, Mt.
-Morrisey gains three new, free to use, pedal-access trails.
+On Mt.
+Morrisey, ride four new pedal-access trails.
 Start at the base of the Morrisey Express and pedal your way 6km up to the top of the lift line on an all-new machine built trail.
 Be sure to wave hello to hikers along the way, as this is a shared-use trail.
-Once at the top of Morrisey Express, you can traverse the mountaintop on a new out-and-back trail to the peak of Mt.
-Morrisey, or if you’re ready for the thrill of descending, ride the berms on a new machine-built dedicated bike-only route back to the base.
+Once at the top of Morrisey Express, you can traverse the mountaintop on an out-and-back trail near the peak of Mt.
+Morrisey, or, if you’re ready for the thrill of descending, pick between two downhill trails - a flowy intermediate option or a technical, hand built advanced option.

 2022 Valley PEDAL-access Network Trail Map